SymTh for non-finite symmetries: Lower-dimensional examples

 The main challenge lies in defining an analogue of the \( U_g^e \) symmetry operators from two-dimensional Maxwell theory.
 These should be replaced by Gukov-Witten operators \cite{Gukov:2008sn, Gukov:2014gja}, for which a two-dimensional version and some of their properties have been studied in \cite{Nguyen:2021naa}.
 These operators, \( V_{[U]}(x) \) with \( U \in G \), are defined over conjugacy classes of \( G \) as disorder operators: remove a point \( x \in \Sigma_{b,g} \), and compute the path integral over gauge connections with boundary conditions on the holonomy \( \text{hol}_{\gamma_x}(A) \in [U] \), where \( \gamma_x \) is a small closed curve surrounding \( x \).
 The authors of \cite{Nguyen:2021naa} also show that these operators act non-invertibly on contractible Wilson loops, while only those operators valued in the center of \( G \) act in an invertible fashion.

-If we impose the holonomy boundary condition, as we did for the Maxwell case, we can fully project the Gukov-Witten operators.
-These topological defects act non-trivially only on the charged, non-genuine, point-like operators of the QM when we take \( L \to 0 \).
-On the other hand, by applying the Dirichlet boundary condition, we can restore the full symmetry \( G \) at the boundary in the interval compactification.
+If we impose the holonomy boundary condition, we expect to restore the full symmetry \( G \) at the boundary in the interval compactification.
 In other words, the Gukov-Witten operators split into the individual elements of the conjugacy class under the Dirichlet boundary condition \cite{Antinucci:2022vyk, Antinucci:2022cdi}.